Over the past four decades, Americans have voted Mexico the world’s #1 place to enjoy expat life in the way that really counts…

 Drive down as often as you like without worrying about plane fare or any of the associated hassle of plane travel.

 All the North American attention from both expats and tourists means that many Mexicans, especially in the service industry, speak English.
 As a result, this can make things like navigating the residency process at the immigration office and managing the real estate purchase process with your attorney much easier.

 A world full of fun, adventure, and profit awaits!
 Sign up for our free daily e-letter, Overseas Opportunity Letter, and we'll send you a FREE report on the 10 Best Places To Retire In Style Overseas Today

 4. Undervalued Property Markets

-For instance, some property markets, especially in the second-home markets most popular among Americans, have seen appreciation over the past two years of the pandemic… but others remain undervalued.
-In some places, you still enjoy a nice buyer’s advantage.
+While some property markets, especially in the second-home markets most popular among Americans, have seen appreciation over the couple years, others remain undervalued, handing you a nice buyer’s advantage.

 5. Easy And Fast Immigration

 Automatic six-month tourist stays and easy and fast immigration make it possible to come and go and spend as much time in the country as you’d like.

 Let’s say you’re considering retiring to Mexico.
 You can maintain a second home here (a place you rent out when you’re not using it yourself, say) without having to bother with the expense of obtaining formal resident status.